 The particular interest of chiropractors in oleic acid is that it is the primary substance in the myelin sheath that enables conduction of impulses by nerves.

-Demyelinating diseases like MS attack the myelin sheath and prevent conduction causing paralysis amongst other signs.
+Demyelinating diseases like MS attack the myelin sheath and prevent conduction causing paralysis among other signs.

 You have probably heard of omega 3 and 6 fatty acids; they are essential oils that we cannot live without.
-They are both polyunsaturated; they have more than one double bond.
+They are both polyunsaturated; that means they have more than one double bond.

 Oleic acid on the other hand is an omega 9 fatty acid.
 It can be manufactured from ω3 and 6.
 It is monounsaturated; it has only one double bond.